Willow Vale (Qld)

 Willow Vale lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of February 2026, the estimated population of Willow Vale, Queensland is around 2,668.
-This figure reflects a growth of 389 people since the 2021 Census, which reported a population of 2,279.
-The change was inferred from AreaSearch's estimation of 2,572 residents following examination of ABS ERP data released in June 2024 and validation of 11 new addresses since the Census date.
-This results in a population density ratio of 125 persons per square kilometer.
-Willow Vale's growth rate of 17.1% since the 2021 census exceeded both the Rest of Qld (9.1%) and the national average, indicating significant growth compared to other regions.
-Interstate migration contributed approximately 54.0% of overall population gains during recent periods, with all demographic drivers being positive factors.
+As per ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Willow Vale's population is estimated at around 2,651 as of May 2026.
+This reflects a growth of 372 people since the 2021 Census, which reported a population of 2,279 people, indicating a 16.3% increase.
+The change was inferred from AreaSearch's estimation of Willow Vale's resident population at 2,651 following examination of the latest ERP data release by the ABS in June 2025 and an additional 11 validated new addresses since the Census date.
+This level of population results in a density ratio of 124 persons per square kilometer, suggesting significant space per person and potential room for further development.
+Willow Vale's growth rate of 16.3% since the 2021 Census exceeded both the Rest of Qld (9.2%) and the national average, positioning it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 54.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, with proportional growth weightings applied where necessary.
-Future population trends forecast a significant increase in the top quartile of Australia's regional areas, with Willow Vale expected to expand by 931 persons to reach approximately 3,600 by 2041, reflecting an overall increase of 36.1% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
+These state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data are applied for each age cohort where utilized.
+Future population dynamics anticipate a significant increase in Willow Vale's top quartile of Australia's regional areas, with an expected expansion to 3,468 persons by 2041 based on aggregated SA2-level projections, reflecting a total increase of 30.8% over the 16-year period.

 Frequently Asked Questions - Population